akpiercy/me/_pages/about.md

 ---

 Hello!
-I am a Digital Humanities graduate student at the University of Alberta and a sessional instructor at MacEwan University.
-As a storyteller, I explore narratives across various mediums, including poetry, fiction, interactive stories, and games.
+I am a Digital Humanities graduate student at the University of Alberta, Co-President of the Digital Humanities Student Association, and a member of the CRYPT Lab led by Dr. PB Berge.
+I also teach Professional Communications at MacEwan University.

+As a storyteller, I create narratives across poetry, fiction, interactive stories, and games.
 My work focuses on queer and feminist issues, and explores trauma, neurodivergence, and self-exploration.
+My current research challenges patterns of gendered exclusion in videogame culture, from 'girl game' movements to game design interventions.

-When not on campus, I am scheming the demise of my loyal D&D players, overthinking my farm layout on *Stardew Valley*, buying books faster than I can read them, or trying to convince my cat that it's not meal time *yet*.
+When not on campus, I am likely scheming the demise of my loyal D&D players, overthinking my farm layout on *Stardew Valley*, buying books faster than I can read them, or trying to convince my cats that it's not meal time *yet*.

 📅 Upcoming Publications & Events